The Key Copier Platinum allows you to

 Type B - Cards & Key Fobs that can be copied by the Key Copier Platinum:

-Use this link to get the bonuses
+Use this link to buy now:

 Q. I currently have an access proximity card.
 Can I have a copy made into a key fob instead?